waifro/c4chess/README.md

 # *c4 opening, C for Chess*

-## A C project with online multiplayer using SDL2.0, oriented for multiple devices (including homebrew projects)
+## A C project with (possible future) online multiplayer using SDL2.0, oriented for multiple devices (including homebrew projects)

 ![First impact](https://i.ibb.co/HgwvmXb/Cattura.png)

+### The project is still under development, no roadmap or release date available publicly.